dhiruLeo/kubernetes-related/README.md

 `26.
 What is the use of replica set ?. `

+`A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
+Therefore, we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.
+This actually means that you may never need to manipulate ReplicaSet objects: use a Deployment instead, and define your application in the spec section. `

 `27.
 What are the different storage classes ?. `

 `28.
 Diff types of EC2 instances ?. `

+ `General Purpose: The most popular; used for web servers, development environments, etc.
+  Compute Optimized: Good for compute-intensive applications such as some scientific modeling or high-performance web servers.
+  Memory Optimized: Used for anything that needs memory-intensive applications, such as real-time big data analytics, or running Hadoop or Spark.
+  Accelerated Computing: Include additional hardware (GPUs, FPGAs) to provide massive amounts of parallel processing for tasks such as graphics processing.
+  Storage Optimized: Ideal for tasks that require huge amounts of storage, specifically with sequential read-writes, such as log processing.`

 `29.
 Is it possible to edit the specifications of existing pod for modifying the resource limits ?. `